sfepy/sfepy/doc/users_guide.rst

                             input file>]
       --format=format       output file format, one of: {vtk, h5, mesh} [default: vtk]
+      --log=file            log all messages to specified file (existing file will be overwritten!)
-      --save-ebc            save problem state showing EBC (Dirichlet conditions) --save-regions        save problem regions as meshes
+      -q, --quiet           do not print any messages to screen --save-ebc            save problem state showing EBC (Dirichlet conditions) --save-regions        save problem regions as meshes
+      --save-regions-as-groups
+                            save problem regions in a single mesh but mark them by using different element/node group numbers
       --save-field-meshes   save meshes of problem fields (with extra DOF nodes) --save-region-field-meshes
                             save meshes of regions of problem fields (with extra